 - Introduction to Sociology (3 credit hours)

-Applicants may submit either ACT, ACCUPLACER, or NWEA MAP scores.
-A minimum composite score of 19 on the ACT with sub-scores of Math-19, Reading-18, Science-18 and English-18 is required to meet program criteria.
-A minimum ACCUPLACER sub-scores of W-84, R-74, M-57 (Elementary Algebra placement) is required to meet program criteria.
-Next Gen R-W (263) and M (246-260) is required to meet program criteria.
-NWEA MAP R-L (223) and M (240-248) is required to meet program criteria.
+- Applicants may submit either ACT, ACCUPLACER, NEXT GEN, or NWEA MAP scores.
 The ACT may be waived if a minimum of 12 science college credits (transferable courses) with a grade of 3.0 or better in course is completed.

-Applicants should attend a Dental Day Admissions session.
+- Applicants must attend a Dental Day Admissions session.
 Please contact the Admissions Office for this session.

-Each applicant to the Dental Hygiene Program must provide written proof of forty (40 hours) observation time in a dental office.
+- Each applicant to the Dental Hygiene Program must provide written proof of forty (40 hours) observation time in a dental facility.
 Those applicants having dental office work experience need only to obtain written verification of employment.

 Hepatitis B vaccine, evidence of being tuberculin-free, and a current CPR card are required for admittance into the program.
 An applicant is also encouraged to be immunized against infectious diseases.